cloudbase/azure-service-fabric-charm/README.md

 Make sure you download the dependencies before you deploy the charm:

 - Full version of .NET framework version 4.5.1 or higher.
-This can be obtained from the following [download url](https://www.microsoft.com/en-us/download/details.aspx?id=40779)
+This can be obtained from the following [download url](https://www.microsoft.com/en-us/download/details.aspx?id=40779);
 - Service Fabric standalone zip package.
 This can be download from the Microsoft website at the following [url](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-creation-for-windows-server), section *Download the Service Fabric standalone package*.

 When you have your resources ready, you can deploy the charm.

+## Deployment Steps

-The following commands will deploy a cluster using AD Windows security type, `Bronze` reliability level and HAProxy load balancer in order to do a reverse proxy for the API and GUI port.
+The following commands will deploy a cluster using AD Windows security type, `Bronze` reliability level and HAProxy load balancer in order to do a reverse proxy for the API and GUI endpoints.

+    juju deploy cs:~cloudbaseit/azure-service-fabric-7 --num-units 3 --series win2012r2 \
-    juju deploy  cs:~cloudbaseit/azure-service-fabric-1 --resource dotnet-installer="<dot_net_framework_installed_path>" \
+        --resource dotnet-installer="<dot_net_framework_installed_path>" \
-                                                        --resource asf-zip-package="<service_fabric_zip_package_path>" \
+        --resource asf-zip-package="<service_fabric_zip_package_path>"
-                                                        --num-units 3

     juju config azure-service-fabric security-type=Windows \
                                      change-hostname=True

-    juju deploy cs:~cloudbaseit/active-directory
+    juju deploy cs:~cloudbaseit/active-directory --series win2012r2

     juju config active-directory administrator-password="<secure_password>" \
-                                 safe-mode-password: "<secure_password>" \
+                                 safe-mode-password="<secure_password>" \
-                                 domain-user: "jujuadmin" \
+                                 domain-user="jujuadmin" \
-                                 domain-user-password: "<secure_password>" \
+                                 domain-user-password="<secure_password>" \
-                                 domain-name: "<fully_qualified_domain_name>" \
+                                 domain-name="<fully_qualified_domain_name>" \
-                                 change-hostname: True
+                                 change-hostname=True

-    juju deploy cs:haproxy
+    juju deploy cs:haproxy --series xenial

+    juju add-relation azure-service-fabric active-directory
+    juju add-relation azure-service-fabric haproxy

     juju expose haproxy

 Once the deployment finishes, find the public address of HAProxy unit and you can access the web portal the the following url: `http://<haproxy_public_address>:19080`.
-And also if you'd like to query the API, this can be done at the following endpoint: `<haproxy_public_address>:19000`.
+Also if you'd like to query the API, this can be done at the following endpoint: `<haproxy_public_address>:19000`.

+To access either the GUI or the API, you need the AD credentials.
+The charm requests two users from the Active Directory charm and both are granted with cluster access.
+One of the users named `asf-admin` has cluster administrative privileges and the other one named `asf-user` is just a normal user with read-only access to the cluster.

+Passwords for these domain users are randomly generated by the AD charm.
+After the deployment is finished, you can find their passwords by running the `get-ad-user-credentials` Juju action:

+    ACTION_ID=$(juju run-action <any_deployed_service_fabric_unit> get-ad-user-credentials | awk '{print $5}')
+    juju show-action-output $ACTION_ID

+## Scale up/down

+For scaling up your cluster, adding another node to your cluster is just as easy as typing the following command:

+    juju add-unit azure-service-fabric

+Unfortunately, the current version of the charm doesn't support scaling down, but this will be added in the upcoming release of the charm.